replicatedhq/replicated-docs/docs/release-notes/rn-app-manager.md

 Support for Kubernetes: 1.21, 1.22, 1.23, and 1.24

 ### New Features {#new-features-1-84-0}
-* Adds ability to configure and deploy pending updates when Admin Console is running in [Helm managed mode (Alpha)](/vendor/helm-install).
+* Adds the ability to configure and deploy new Helm chart versions when the admin console is running in Helm-managed mode (Alpha).
-* Adds support for including custom font files in an application release (Alpha).
+* Adds support for including custom font files in an application release, which can be used when branding the admin console (Alpha).
 To enable this feature on your account, log in to your vendor portal account.
-Select Support > Request a feature, and submit a feature request for "admin console branding".
+Select **Support** > **Request a feature**, and submit a feature request for "admin console branding".

 ### Improvements {#improvements-1-84-0}
 * Updates the MinIO image to address CVE-2022-2526 with high severity.